elisoncrum/piipan/docs/adr/0013-use-private-links.md

-# 13. Use Private Links as much as possible
+# 13. Use Azure Private Endpoints for Azure Database for PostgreSQL instances

-Date: 2021-04-26
+Date: 2021-05-03

 ## Status